Impact of the COVID-19 pandemic on sports: Lacrosse

-The National Lacrosse League (NLL) temporarily suspended the 2020 season on 12 March.
+The National Lacrosse League (NLL) suspended the 2020 season on 12 March.
+The remainder of the season was scrapped, in order to focus on a return to play for the 2022 NLL season in December 2021.

-The NCAA officially announced the cancellation of the 2020 College Lacrosse Season on 12 March.
-Beginning with the Ivy League canceling its season on 11 March, the NCAA followed cancelling all spring season championships.
-Due to the cancellation of the season, the NCAA voted and approve the allocation of an extra year of eligibility for all of the athletes that missed their spring season.
+The 2020 college lacrosse season was ended by the NCAA's cancellation of all championships in Spring sports.

 Major League Lacrosse announced the postponement of the start of the 2020 season on 3 April in a statement from commissioner Alexander Brown.
 The season was set to begin on 30 May, and then rescheduled to a shortened format from 16 to 26 July with all players and coaches being quarantined.
 The 6 teams participated in a two-day training camp on 16–17 July, then a shortened season leading to a playoff crowning the Boston Cannons champions on 26 July.